krlan2789/express-ws-app/README.md

 $ npm run test:ws
 ```

----

-## Deploying to VPS or Cloud Hosting
+## Deploying the Application

-For detailed instructions on deploying this application to a VPS or cloud hosting environment, refer to [this article](https://erlankurnia.github.io/note/2/WebSocket%20Service%20on%20VPS).
+Deploying the application to a VPS or cloud hosting environment is straightforward.
+For detailed instructions, refer to [this deployment note](https://erlankurnia.github.io/note/2/WebSocket%20Service%20on%20VPS).

----
+## Conclusion

-By following this guide, you can quickly set up and run a WebSocket-based application using ExpressJS.
-This setup is ideal for building real-time features such as chat applications, live notifications, or collaborative tools.
+By following this guide, you can efficiently set up and run a WebSocket-based application using ExpressJS.
+This setup is perfect for building real-time features such as chat applications, live notifications, or collaborative tools.
+With WebSocket technology, the possibilities for creating dynamic and interactive applications are endless.